Troubleshooting

 // SHA-512: 64 bytes (512 bits) - maximum"String secrets require a Base32Plugin"

-When using Base32-encoded string secrets, you must provide a base32 plugin:
+When using Base32-encoded string secrets, you must provide a base32 plugin.
+You may also choose to use a bypass if you want utilise non-base32 strings.

 // Wrong - missing base32 plugin